Self-Hosted or Cloud Based Digital Signage Software. Which is Best?

 When evaluating different digital signage software products, you should always consider solutions from developers who offer both types of software.
 The reason is simple.
 Digital signage companies who create and support both types tend to produce software that is more advanced, scalable, and reliable.

-Having a cloud-based version is also an indication of the software’s resiliency.
+Having a cloud-based digital signage version is also an indication of the software’s resiliency.
 This is because hosted solutions are designed to support very large numbers of users.

 Cloud-based digital signage software